samledoux/UDI-Group9/udi-group9/APP_LOGIC_EXPLANATION.md

-# Campus Bus Tracker - App Logic Explanation
+# UDI TFI Live - App Logic Explanation

 ## Overview
 This is a real-time bus tracking application that displays: